Out on the Ride

 Doynton Village Hall - Now rivalling the Hill control for quantity and quality of food, The Wick and Doynton WI will be providing a huge selection of savoury and sweet options with hot soup if it's cold and/or wet.

 Glastonbury Town Hall - This control point will be manned and stocked by City Of Bristol Rowing Club who will be looking after and feeding hungry riders all afternoon.

 The Drum and Monkey Pub, Kenn - Not far from the finish, this is a useful stop for a bar snack or swift half to get you through the last few kilometres.

 Barry's Bristol Ball Buster uses all four controls.

 Barry's Bristol Bash uses the Hill and Doynton controls

-Barry's Bristol Blast uses the Glastonbury and Kenn controls.
+Barry's Bristol Blast uses the Doynton and Glastonbury controls.

 There are also info controls, where you will need to answer the question given on your brevet card about a location on the route.
 If you do not put the correct answer on your card then we cannot validate that you have completed the ride.